Dutch Oven Apple Pie

 At Camp

 Our biggest advice for making an apple pie at a campsite is to start early!
 Including prep time, cook time, and cool down, the whole process can take well over two hours.
 Not all of it is active, but still, it takes time.
-Pies need time to cool anyways, so there is no downside to starting sooner rather than later.
+Pies need time to cool anyway, so there is no downside to starting sooner rather than later.

 For this recipe, we used hardwood lump charcoal that we lit in a foldable chimney.
 The jury is still out with us on whether we prefer lump or briquettes, but we definitely opt for all-natural charcoal (aka not drenched in lighter fluid).
 This recipe will require multiple batches of charcoals to complete, so be sure you have enough on hand.